bhagavdgita/bhagavdgita.github.io/README.md

 # Bhagavad Gita
 A simple and easy to use app for viewing the Bhagavad Gita.
-Licensed with the MIT License.
+Licensed with the GNU Affero General Public License v3.0.

 ## Download